-Netcapital is an investment crowdfunding using Reg CF (and Reg D for parallel offerings) to offer investments in startups to anyone, in most cases for as little as $99.
-The selection is fairly broad, but investors should know curation is very limited to required background checks.
+Netcapital is an investment crowdfunding using Reg CF (and Reg D for side-by-side offerings) to offer investments in startups to anyone, in most cases for as little as $99.
+The selection is fairly broad, but investors should know curation overall is limited.

 - Website: https://netcapital.com

 - Investment Types: Startups/Business Financing